 3. What is involved?

-If you decide to take part in the research study, you will be requested to complete and return a consent form and to help recruit your gout patients into the study (ideally around 3 patients).
-Once a patient has been , you will be asked to see your patients for routine gout check-ups and pathology services for blood tests at their enrolment and then at the 6 and 12-month time points.
+If you decide to participate in the research study, you will be requested to complete and return a consent form and to help recruit your gout patients into the study (ideally around 3 patients).
+Once a patient has been , you will be asked to see them for routine gout check-ups and pathology services for blood tests at their enrolment and then at the 6 and 12-month time points.

 We do not expect that there will be any risks or costs associated with taking part in this study.

 Upon your participation, your practice will receive a gift card ($300) to acknowledge your valuable contribution to the research.

 4. Professional Development Activity